 Sustainability Considerations for Aquaculture

 Important factors for sustainable farmed seafood, include:

 - using production methods that do not harm wild fish or damage ecosystems,

-- choosing species that are low on the food chain so they add more seafood to the food supply than they use (i.e. vegetarian-based diets over fish feed-based), and
+- choosing species that are low on the food chain so farms produce more protein than they consume (i.e. vegetarian-based diets over fish-based), and

 CRITERIA CONSIDERED BY SEACHOICE